Changissnz/selfinterest/README.md

 governmental and enterprising operation on an axis of stability; this is the objective of the rule.
 The rule is to bring order to human beings, the "social creatures" that they are.
-Through the rule effective in and of itself, and also persisting through changes, improvements and reforms to rule can be made.
+Through the rule effective in and of itself, and also persisting through changes, improvements and reforms to rule may be made.
 There is the "human factor" in the rule.
 Invoking the rule brings to mind social interactions such as at least one and their utility of the rule, and at least one to others responsible for upholding the rule.
 The artificial axiom, with its mathematical connotation,